Topl/Knowledge-Base/docs/Developers/05-Networks/02-public-testnet.md

 slug: public-testnet
 ---

-Topl maintains a public testnet to enable developers and community memebers to become familiar with the Thunder protocol in a cost free environment.
+Apparatus maintains a public testnet to enable developers and community memebers to become familiar with the Thunder protocol in a cost free environment.
 After setting up your node, simply connect through the gRPC or P2P endpoints listed below.

 :::warning